LinkedEarth/LeapFROGS/chapters/module2.md

 This module is divided as follows:
 - Section 2 will give you an introduction to Jupyter and the use of Jupyter Notebooks
 - Section 3 and 4 detail information about Numpy, a library to deal with arrays.
 Most (if not all) packages in the Scientific Python Stack are built on top of Numpy
-- Section 5 gives a basic introduction to Pandas, a ubiquituous library in data science.
+- Section 5 gives a basic introduction to Pandas, a ubiquitous library in data science.
 Many other packages will take Pandas structures as input
 - Section 6 gives information about Matplotlib, a standard plotting library
 - Section 7 deals with Cartopy for mapping
 - Section 8 lists other libraries that could be useful for your work.